 - Integrating Keeper Connection Manager within existing web applications

 - Troubleshooting issues within your custom integration of Keeper Connection Manager

 Integration and deployment consultation does not include development services, such as the creation of custom code or documentation.

 If your purchased product includes support services, the scope of those services is generally restricted to the following specific versions of software commonly used with Apache Guacamole, to the extent that the support deals directly with using Keeper Connection Manager as documented.
-Your purchased product may extend that support to include integration and deployment alongside your own software, even if not the Keeper Connection Manager documentation does not cover that specific case.
+Your purchased product may extend that support to include integration and deployment alongside your own software, even if the Keeper Connection Manager documentation does not cover that specific case.